Trump Should Be More Honest About His Jerkiness

 Of course, pretty much everyone knows that Trump’s hesitancy to put out the Democratic version of events is about protecting himself and nothing else.

-Then, on Saturday, Trump tweeted about his disapproval of the #metoo movement, complaining that “due process” was being trampled in the pursuit of vigilante sexual justice.
+Then, on Saturday, Trump tweeted about his disapproval of the #MeToo movement, complaining that “due process” was being trampled in the pursuit of vigilante sexual justice.

 Trump’s line of thinking on this point was as risible as his memo reasoning.
-From the president’s longtime demonization of the Central Park Five (even after they were exonerated) to his queasy birther quest to…well, most of the other things he’s said and done in the last several years, Trump has clearly never concerned himself with evidence, reasonable doubt, or any of the components that make up the foundation of law in America.
+From the president’s longtime demonization of the Central Park Five (even after they were exonerated) to his queasy birther quest to … well, most of the other things he’s said and done in the last several years, Trump has clearly never concerned himself with evidence, reasonable doubt, or any of the components that make up the foundation of law in America.

-Again, pretty everyone knows that he doesn’t care about “due process” at all.
+Again, pretty much everyone knows that he doesn’t care about “due process” at all.

 These instances are case studies in Trumpian psychology.
 As is often the case with the president, it’s hard to tell whether Trump himself is aware of how ludicrous these premises are — whether Trump needs to believe that there is some kind of intellectual justification behind what he says and does, or whether he’s just trying to provoke his opponents into fits of rage by being deliberately perverse.
 Though it’s been demonstrated that the president can cut back on lying when he really needs to, the question of how completely he believes his own bullshit is one that may never fully be answered.

-But here’s a thought: why does the president even need to go through the motions of rationalizing his most dubious ideas?
+But here’s a thought: Why does the president even need to go through the motions of rationalizing his most dubious ideas?

 As everyone knows, Trump has revolutionized what it’s possible to get away with in politics: the incendiary remarks you can make, the brazen lies you can spin, the undisguised racism you can espouse.
-He bellows what used to be whispered, and has paid surprisingly little consequence for it.
+He bellows what used to be whispered, and has faced surprisingly few consequences for it.

 Yet despite proving that straightforward demagoguery is a viable path to the presidency, he still sometimes goes through the motions of concealing his true nature behind a screen of respectability, like a pre-Trump politician would.